Elevate your privileges with a registered application

 Click Elevate Privileges and follow the prompts to automatically create a registered app from sapio365.

-See step-by-step instructions below
+See step-by-step instructions below.

 What happens when you elevate your session